Christiansid/MiniSegFRTN01/README.md

 # MiniSegFRTN01
 Project in course FRTN01 done by Elin Freberg and Christian Sidemo, supervisor Anton Cervin.
-Hardware used was MinSeg, from MinSeg.com.
+Hardware used was MinSeg Arduino Mega version, from MinSeg.com.